 The risks of distracted driving can be severe.
 This is a crime, and it does have victims.

-For a free legal consultation with a distracted driving accidents lawyer serving Marion, call (877) 538-1116
+For a free legal consultation with a distracted driving accident attorney in Marion, call (614) 538-1116

 Victims of Distracted Driving May Have Multiple Legal Damages